 There's no shortage of old beauty wives' tales out there: cold water will shrink your pores, shaving makes hair grow faster, pull out a gray hair and two will grow back in its place.
 We're sure you've also heard of putting toothpaste on a pimple to make it go away (Gigi Hadid swears by this trick).
-But this is without a doubt one of those beauty hacks that needs to be put to bed.
+But this is without a doubt one of those beauty hacks that need to be put to bed.
 In other words, do not pass go, do not collect two hundred dollars, and do not, we repeat, do not apply toothpaste as a spot treatment.
-Ahead, Rachel Nazarian, M.D. of Schweiger Dermatology Group, board-certified dermatologist, Nikhil Dhingra, M.D. of Spring Street Dermatology, dermatologist Marnie Nussbaum, MD, and Amanda Doyle, MD, a dermatologist at Russak Dermatology Clinic (all based in New York City), explain exactly why using toothpaste to treat pimples is actually a scary idea.

 To the point of skin conditions, slathering toothpaste onto your face can also potentially lead to perioral dermatitis (POD), which is characterized by inflamed, red, rash-like bumps around your nose and mouth.
-The exact cause is unknown—though hormones may play a role because it's much more common in women—but certain topical ingredients are thought to be triggers.
+The exact cause is unknown—though hormones may play a role because it's much more common in women—certain topical ingredients are thought to be triggers.
 Among them?
-Flouride, an essential ingredient for dental hygiene, that's, you guessed it, a primary component in most toothpaste formulas, says Dhingra.
+Flouride, an essential ingredient for dental hygiene, that's, you guessed it, a primary component in most toothpaste formulas, says Nikhil Dhingra, MD, a board-certified dermatologist of Spring Street Dermatology.
 Plus, in an ironic twist, POD often looks like bad acne.

 Even if you're lucky enough to not be susceptible or prone to any of the aforementioned skin conditions, many of the ingredients in toothpaste can trigger actual allergic reactions when applied directly to and left on the skin.
 These include sodium lauryl sulfate, propylene glycol, cinnamic aldehyde (a flavoring agent), and the preservative sodium benzoate, says Nussbaum.
 Signs of an allergic skin reaction include redness, itching, and swelling of the area where the product was applied.